CKalitin/mcdowell-dataset-analysis/examples/_legacy-sheets-charts-list.md

 - Apogee vs. Date
 - Mass vs. Date

-It'll look really funny for all USA sats to be one off old air force ones, then a barage of Starshield.
+It'll look really funny for all USA sats to be one-off old air force ones, then a barage of Starshield.